National Day Laborer Organizing Network: Early creation

 On August 9, 2006, after the 2006 United States immigration reform protests, the AFL-CIO signed an agreement to work together with NDLON to improve the working conditions of immigrant day laborers.
 This development and the agreement were made possible because of immigrant rights activists trying to progress the rights of day laborers.
 Two Los Angeles community-based organizations that helped in this historic movement were the Coalition for Humane Immigrant Rights of Los Angeles (CHIRLA) and the Institute of Popular Education of Southern California (IDEPSCA).
 The Los Angeles day laborer organizers developed two strategies.
 The first strategy was to encourage participation and self-organization among the day laborers.
 This leadership methodology was based on Paulo Freire principles of popular education.
 The second strategy was to build a relationship and reduce community conflict between the day laborers and residents and merchants.
 This was referred to as "human relations".
 These efforts emerged from the advocates to protect the rights of the day laborers to seek work in public spaces as under the First Amendment.
 Framing their rights under the First Amendment helped solve conflicts between the day laborers and the surrounding residents.
 The national network was able to emerge as worker centers throughout the different states visited each other.
 For example, Casa Latina from Seattle and CASA of Maryland visited Los Angeles to observe job centers.
 These exchanges led to the first National Day Laborer Convention.

 GoFundMe campaign for family of Kilmar Abrego García

-In April of 2025, the NDLON raised $265,000 for the family of wrongly deported immigrant Kilmar Abrego García through a GoFundMe campaign.
+In April 2025, NDLON helped raised funds for the family of wrongly deported immigrant Kilmar Abrego García through a GoFundMe campaign.